• Skip to primary navigation

 IRS Phone Numbers To Know

-But if you absolutely must contact the IRS over the phone (and are willing to wait longer than usual to speak with someone), here are the IRS phone numbers to call.
+If you absolutely must contact the IRS over the phone and are looking for a specific issue, here are the IRS phone numbers to call.

 • Individuals: 800-829-1040 (7 AM to 7 PM local time)